 The bitch normally gives birth to four pups.
 If you are looking to get one of these pups from a breeder, ask to see the parents’ genetic papers.
 A reputable breeder will be glad to show you a cardiac and an Orthopedic Foundation for Animals report so that you know the genetic defaults are not being passed down to your puppy.

 Unlike many terrier breeds, such as the rat terrier, American hairless terriers make great dogs for families with children.
 If you consider getting an older dog from a breeder or a rescue, take your children with you and watch the interaction.
-You are likely to find that the dog warms up to your child instantly.
-Of course, you should always teach your child how to interact with the dog appropriately, and breeders and rescues often have great ideas on how to do this task.
+You are likely to find that the dog warms up to your children instantly.
+Of course, you should always teach your children how to interact with the dog appropriately, and breeders and rescues often have great ideas on how to do this task.

 If the American hairless terrier does not seem like an ideal dog for you, consider these other breeds: